 Another CMO was issued (CMO No. 7) at the request of the region's maintenance to install a Road Weather Information System (RWIS) at the Bennett overpass.
 Somehow, this request was not included in the preliminary information that was submitted to the bidders prior to bid.
 As a result, neither the scope of work nor the cost for this feature was reflected in the technical proposals of the bidders.
-The following is a summary of all the CMOs issued for this project:
+For a complete review of all the CMOs refer to Appendix D.